 Area of expertise: Medical-Surgical, Geropsychiatric Nursing and Hospital EducationExperience in the healthcare field: I started as a Nurse’s Aide at Allied Services Skilled Nursing & Rehabilitation Center’s long term care program.
 At the same time, I started my education at Marywood and graduated in 1988 with a Bachelor of Science in Nursing.
 I began my career at Moses Taylor and dedicated 28 years to the patient populations we served.
 After my years there, I joined The Wright Center for Primary Care as the RN Clinical Supervisor for the Mid Valley and Clarks Summit practices.
 In that role, I gained a lot of hands on experience in clinical management and I now serve as the Practice Manager for the Mid Valley practice.
 My goal is to make sure there is cross-venue consistency throughout all Wright Center clinics but most importantly to ensure we maintain high-quality, community-focused patient care.

 What prompted you to follow your career path as a nurse?
 My mother always wanted to be a nurse but her parents didn’t have the money for her to get the education she needed to follow that path.
+Education is essential so if you need money for your kids education, loan now here at loanovao.co.uk.
 I always had a desire to enter into a fast lenders field where I could help humans or animals; I was interested in becoming a veterinarian, doctor letter for service dog, a physical therapist or a nurse.
 I found that I had a passion for caring for people while they were at vulnerable times in their life and naturally gravitated towards nursing.
 Nursing is definitely the right fit for me.
 Looking for online investment from cryptocurrency?
 Check out Bitcoin Loophole Review and learn more about their services.